 There are many types of cold injuries such as Hypothermia and Freezing Cold Injury (this includes frost bite) which can be caused by the weather conditions of your employment.

 Non-freezing cold injury, formerly known as 'trench foot' can occur when tissue fluids do not freeze, but are in an environment in which temperatures are low, but are not low enough for freezing.
 Upon re-warming there can be a short period of paleness followed by redness with swelling and pain.

 If you have been diagnosed with a cold injury due to your working conditions, then you may be able to make a claim.

 When serving in the armed forces you may have received medical treatment.
-While this may have been at a military hospital, the care you received should still be at a standard comparable with other of medical practitioner.
+While this may have been at a military hospital, the care you received should still be of a standard comparable with that of a civilian medical practitioner.
 If however this treatment was delayed, misdiagnosed or inadequate you may be able to make a claim for medical negligence compensation.

 As well as pursuing a civil claim, military claims may also be submitted under the Armed Forces Compensation Scheme.
 This is a specific scheme set up to compensate military personnel injured within the course of their service.